 - Halcion (triazolam)

 Applies to: Prozac (fluoxetine) and Halcion (triazolam)

 Before taking triazolam, tell your doctor if you also use FLUoxetine.
 You may need dose adjustments or special tests in order to safely take both medications together.
 Notify your physician if you have symptoms of drowsiness, dizziness, or confusion.
 Avoid driving until you know how these medications will affect you.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
-Do not stop using your medications without first talking to your doctor first.
+Do not stop using your medications without first talking to your doctor.